cpbl/pomodoro-linux-MOVED-TO-GITLAB/README.md

  Lastly, you can "analyze" your log of work and generate a word cloud of your tags, or a plot of your logged minutes over time.

 See wiki for screenshots.

+$ pomodoro -h
+Usage:
+  pomodoro [options] [<minutes>]
+  pomodoro [options] analyse
+  pomodoro [options] analyze

+Options:
+  -h --help                      Show this screen.
+  -n --with-network              Use this to keep the network active during the tomato --player=<musicplayer>         Set this to banshee or rythmbox to pause music (or leave it to try both) -l LOGFILE --logfile=LOGFILE   TSV file to store list of tomato sessions
+                                   [default: ~/.pomodoro-log.txt]
+  -e EDITOR --editor=EDITOR      Editor to use for reporting tags [default: emacs]